Abibubble/ms3-the-bar-blade/README.md

 1. Login or Sign Up to [GitHub](www.github.com).
 2. On GitHub, go to [Abibubble/ms3-the-bar-blade](https://github.com/Abibubble/ms3-the-bar-blade).
 3. In the top right, click "Fork".
-4. You will need to create an env.py file with your own values, and create a MongoDB database.
+4. You will need to create an env.py file with your own values, and create a MongoDB database with the data keys and types as shown above.
 5. You will also need to install all of the project requirements.
 This can be done using the command `pip3 install -r requirements.txt`.

 ### Making a Local Clone